rainmeter/rainmeter/Docs/ProfileApiBehavior.md

 **Characters not representable in the ANSI codepage become `?`**, one per UTF-16 code unit, with no error and `ret == 1`.
 An emoji becomes `??`.
 This is silent, unrecoverable data loss.

-**The UTF-8-BOM corruption path**: because the reader cannot see any section in such a file, the writer believes the section does not exist and appends a duplicate one at the end.
-Then it writes the value in ANSI.
+**The UTF-8-BOM corruption path**: the writer parses the file the same way the reader does, so it misses a section header on the BOM's own line for the same reason — and in the file measured, that was the only header there is.
+It concludes the section does not exist, appends a duplicate at the end, and writes the value in ANSI.
 The file ends up containing both UTF-8 and CP1252 bytes, the original content is orphaned, and the new content is in the wrong encoding.

-Rainmeter destroys UTF-8-BOM .ini files today, on any save.
+Where the section is further down, the writer would be expected to find it and write into it in place, mixing ANSI bytes into a UTF-8 file without orphaning anything — less destructive, still wrong, and untested.
+Either way the writer treats the file as ANSI, which is why reading it as UTF-8 cannot come first: every save would then corrupt a file that had just loaded correctly.

 ### 5.2 Placement and formatting